yashKumar2412/AutoGluon/README.md

 # AutoGluon
 As part of my Data Mining coursework, I have created this assignment repository to display my work on AutoGluon.
+The following notebooks cover different aspects of the AutoML library, AutoGluon.

 1. AutoGluon Tabular - Quickstart
 2. AutoGluon Tabular - Feature Engineering